-Anson Mills founder and visionary Glenn Roberts grew up in San Diego, California, the son of a professional singer and photographer, and an erstwhile Southern belle from Edisto, South Carolina who became an accomplished scratch cook and occasional restaurateur.
-Glenn was a restless, deeply curious boy, who, by all accounts, required steady discipline to stay out of mischief.
+Anson Mills founder Glenn Roberts grew up in San Diego, California, the son of a professional singer and photographer, and a former Southern belle from Edisto, South Carolina who became an accomplished scratch cook and occasional restaurateur.
+Glenn was a restless, curious boy, who, by all accounts, required steady discipline to stay out of mischief.
 His mother tried to tame him by putting him to work on weekends as a busboy in her restaurant.
-His father taught him to fly an Aeronca Champ when he was just eight years old, using pillows to prop him up and two-by-fours wired to the rudder pedals.
-Both parents required their children to have musical training: Glenn studied French horn throughout his boyhood and adolescence, performing first in the San Diego Youth Symphony, and later occupying fourth chair in the San Diego Symphony.
-None of this, however, prevented Glenn from pursuing his real passion (and every parent’s nightmare): chemistry experiments.
+His father taught him to fly an Aeronca Champ when he was eight years old, using pillows to prop him up and two-by-fours wired to the rudder pedals.
+His parents required their children to have musical training: Glenn studied French horn throughout his boyhood and adolescence, performing first in the San Diego Youth Symphony, and later occupying fourth chair in the San Diego Symphony.
+None of this, however, prevented him from pursuing his real passion: chemistry experiments.
 Working with explosive gas for a national science contest, Glenn blew the door off his parents’ garage on one occasion and decimated his mother’s kitchen on another.
-(The experiments earned him second place in the contest; the damages earned him a whipping.)

 At 17, Glenn entered the University of North Carolina at Chapel Hill on a music and science scholarship and graduated four years later.
-A conventional life track, however, was too narrow to contain his energies: he joined the Air Force to feed his love of supersonic jets and flying and later sailed around the world on private yachts as a navigator and a mate (becoming, in the process, absorbed by indigenous foods of the tropical environment and the agriculture that accompanied them).
+A conventional life track, however, was too narrow to contain his energies: he joined the Air Force to feed his love of flying, and later sailed around the world on private yachts as a navigator and a mate.
 He took up riding and dressage.
 He drove long-haul trucks.

 Somewhere along the road of diversionary adventure, Glenn’s overarching interests distilled into the study of architectural history and the history of food.
-Settling down into a suit and proper shoes, he backed into historic property restoration from the kitchen door, working on space design and adaptive reuse in Virginia, the Carolinas, and Georgia.
+Settling down into a suit and proper shoes, he backed into historic property restoration through the kitchen, working on space design and adaptive reuse in Virginia, the Carolinas, and Georgia.
 His geographic area ultimately narrowed to South Carolina where Glenn took on broader aspects of redesign projects, carrying those through to the hiring of chefs and marketing staff, and to the planning and execution of celebratory dinners at projects’ end.
 The menus he helped plan were intended to offer period-authentic dishes.
-But the ingredients didn’t exist: they were extinct.
+But the ingredients didn’t exist.
 Local growers did not produce them and would not be persuaded to try.
-In particular, grains of the era like Carolina Gold rice, lynchpin of the Antebellum cuisine of South Carolina, were nearly impossible to source.
+In particular, grains of the era like Carolina Gold rice, linchpin of Carolina cuisine, were nearly impossible to source.

 Glenn’s career epiphany came on a hot summer afternoon in the kitchen of an historic Charleston property.
-An elaborate rice dinner was just hours away, and the solitary source on earth for Carolina Gold rice at that time—a grower in Savannah—had delivered his product earlier in the day.
-When the chef opened the bag to cook the rice, the grains were writhing with weevils.
-Picking through the rice was laborious and time was of the essence.
-At 7 o’clock in the evening, Glenn found himself at a prep table with two dishwashers, sweating in his suit and tie, and rousting weevils from Carolina Gold, the dinner swirling by without him.
+An elaborate rice dinner just hours away, a grower in Savannah—the sole source for Carolina Gold rice—delivered a bag of rice writhing with weevils.
+At 7 o’clock in the evening, Glenn found himself at a prep table with two dishwashers, sweating in his suit and tie, and rousting weevils from Carolina Gold—the dinner swirling by without him.
 He thought of his mother’s cooking when he was a boy.
 He looked at the lousy rice.
-He vowed to put Carolina Gold into serious production so this would never happen again.
+He vowed to put Carolina Gold into serious production so this would not happen again.

-Glenn passed the Gourdseed grits around to chefs in Charleston and Atlanta, and they all went crazy.
+Glenn passed Gourdseed grits around to chefs in Charleston and Atlanta, and they all went crazy.

-Never one for half measures, Glenn, in 1998, sold his worldly possessions, tossed his business cards, and began living out of his car.
-He rented a sprawling metal warehouse behind a car wash in Columbia, South Carolina and bought four native granite stone mills.
+Never one for half measures, Glenn, in 1998, sold his worldly possessions, tossed his business card, and rented a sprawling metal warehouse behind a car wash in Columbia, South Carolina.
+He installed four native granite stone mills.
 Anson Mills was born.